beajorrin/DTC-Bioinformatic-Course/README.md

 ---

-# Part 2: Bacterial genome assembly
+# 2. Bacterial genome assembly
 The goal of the second part of this practical is to assemble a bacterial genome using sequencing reads.
 The genome will be assembled using short-read sequencing data to produce '**contigs**'. **Contigs** is a term that means contiguous DNA and refers to the consensus sequence that is formed when sequencing reads (usually from fastq files) are ‘stitched together’ to form regions of the genome.
 With short reads, repetitive sequences usually prevent complete closed genomes from being produced and instead the end result is usually smaller pieces of contiguous DNA that make up most of the genome.
 Hybrid assembly approaches (i.e. using long and short read sequencing data together) can be used to try and 'close the genome', to give you a complete genome where you know how everything fits together.
 For this practical we will be working with short reads only, obtained from illumina sequencing of a *Pseudomonas aeruginosa* genome.

 ## **TABLE OF CONTENTS**